Faith and Photography

 New Policy

-Since this was all with tax dollars, it technically belonged to the state and not a department.
+Since this was all funded by tax dollars, it technically belonged to the state, not a department.
 However, we realized we needed to address this or have another solution.
-The problem was that if a department was using its budget to create something and another department didn’t spend any money; it would be creating ill will.
+The problem was that if a department was using its budget to create something and another department didn’t spend any money, it would create ill will.

 My Policy

-No matter who requests photos, I always tell them I am more than willing to help and want to help them.
+No matter who requests photos, I always tell them I am more than willing to help.
 However, I told them it was not my call and encouraged them to contact my client.
 I am more than willing to help once my client has approved the use.

 The Politics